dzapataHDI/nomemory/Introducing-MockUnits.md

 # Introducing MockUnits

-Each main `MockNeat` object is composed by `MockUnit<T>`, `MockUnitInt`, `MockUnitLong`, `MockUnitDouble`, `MockUnitString`, `MockUnitDays`, `MockUnitMonths`, `MockUnitLocalDate` objects that are used to generate sets of data in a very generic and flexible way.
+Each main `MockNeat` object is composed by different implementations of `MockUnit<T>`, `MockUnitInt`, `MockUnitLong`, `MockUnitDouble`, `MockUnitString`, `MockUnitDays`, `MockUnitMonths`, `MockUnitLocalDate` interfaces.

+Those implementations that are used to generate sets of data in a very generic and flexible way.

-The `MockUnit<T>` is the generic interface from which all the MockUnits inherit their methods.
+The `MockUnit<T>` is the generic interface from which all the other MockUnits inherit their methods.

-The rest of the units are particular implementations that are enhancing the general interface with methods that are specific to their enclosed types (`Integer`, `String`, etc.)
+The rest of the interfaces are extending `MockUnit<T>` by enhancing it with methods that are very specific to their enclosed types (`Integer`, `String`, etc.)

 ## [MockUnit<T>](#mockunit-t)

 This is the generic interface that contains useful methods to manipulate data.
 It allows us to generate not only  individual values but also collections (list, sets), maps, streams and arrays.

-To better understand the power the MockUnits let's follow a simple example.
-Let's say we want to generate `Boolean` values with a 35.25% probability of obtaining `true`.
+To better understand the power the MockUnits let's follow a simple example in which we want to generate `Boolean` values with a 35.25% probability of obtaining `true`.

-For this we will create first a `MockUnit<Boolean>` object by calling the `bools()` method:
+For this we will create first a `MockUnit<Boolean>` object by calling the `bools()` method on `MockNeat`:

 ```java
 // Re-using a pre-existent ThreadLocl MockNeat Object
 MockNeat mock = MockNeat.threadLocal();
 // Creating our first MockUnit<Boolean>
 MockUnit<Boolean> boolUnit = mock.bools();
 ```

-Plain and simple.
-But doing only this the probability of generating a `true` is 50.00%.

 We will want to go further and put a constraint on our `MockUnit<Boolean>` object.

 We will add a new condition on our object by calling the `probability(double)` method.

 This methods "recursively" returns a new instance of `MockUnit<Boolean>` but internally the boolean generating method will behave accordingly to our constraint.

 ```java
 MockUnit<Boolean> boolUnit = mock.bools().probability(35.50);